2-5-Foundation/vane_web3/README.md

 # vane_web3

-A full sovereign custodian implementation of risk-free transaction sending for web3 businesses and degens
+A full sovereign custodian implementation of risk-free transaction sending for web3 users.

 ### What are we solving?
   - Losing funds due wrong address input ( a huge pain currently in web3 as the action is not reversible after sending the transaction ).